StarpTech/ghconfig/README.md

 ├── .github
 │   └── workflows
 │       ├── ci.yaml
-│       └── release.yml
+│       └── release.json
 ├── .ghconfig
 │   └── workflows
 │       ├── ci.yaml
+|       |-- release.yml
-│       └── release.yml
+│       └── release.patch.json
 ```

 This directory must have the same structure as your `.github` folder.
-Any file in the in the folder is handled as a [Go template](https://golang.org/pkg/text/template/).
-Currently, only the command `workflow` is implemented and therefore only `.github/workflows` are respected.
-We generate new workflows files and create a PR in every selected repository.
-Every execution creates a new PR unless other specified with `--no-create-pr` the changes are commited directly on the base branch.
+Any `yaml` file is handled as a [Go template](https://golang.org/pkg/text/template/).

 ## Example: